Is tree planting really the best way of fighting climate change?

 Even if plantations are not harvested, natural forests are still far more reliable at storing carbon.
 That’s because the plantations are more severely affected by drought, and so they capture almost a third less carbon than natural forests in the dry season.
 And since climate change is expected to worsen droughts, replanted forests will be even worse off.

-So, anything that’s just planting one type of tree should be out of the question.
+So, any tree planting projects that are just planting one type of tree should be out of the question.

 The problem is, it’s still not good enough.

-Even a mix of native species and/or restored natural forests takes years to regenerate.
-And like we said above, the young trees store much less carbon along the way than older ones in existing forests do today.
+Forests restored through natural regeneration still take years to regenerate.
+And like we said above, saplings store much less carbon along the way than existing trees do today.

-Then, when the forests reach maturity, they still hold less carbon.
+Then, when they reach maturity, they still hold less carbon.
 Some estimates have suggested that even after 85 years, replanted trees stored only around 83% of the carbon as an undisturbed forest, and their roots stored only about 50-75%.
-And even though that’s fairly close, reaching 100% could take a lot longer.
+Even though that’s fairly close, reaching 100% could take a lot longer.

 What’s more, although that particular study found that soil carbon recovered quite quickly, others have found that it can take at least 50 years before it gets close to original levels.